Table of Contents

 The term pantheism comes from two Greek words meaning “all (pan) is God (theos).”
 Pantheism is the view that everything is part of an all-encompassing God.
 All forms of reality are seen as either parts of that Being, or like it.
 Thus, God is everything and everyone and everyone and everything is God.

 There is no difference between deity and reality.
 For example, man is God, a plant is God, a hill is God and the universe is God.
-A pantheist belief does not view a distinct personal god, but holds a wide range of doctrines with varying forms of relationships between reality and divinity.
+A pantheist belief does not view a distinct personal God, but holds a wide range of doctrines with varying forms of relationships between reality and divinity.

-Different Types of Pantheism
+Kinds of Pantheism

-4-Modal pantheism teaches that only one absolute substance exists in which all finite things are simply moments.
+3-Modal pantheism teaches that only one absolute substance exists in which all finite things are simply moments.
 This concept was introduced by the rationalist Spinoza in the 17th century.

 5-Multilevel pantheism teaches that God is revealed in levels with the highest being Absolute One, and lower levels showing God in an ever increasing multiplicity.
-This was introduced by the philosopher Radhakrishnan in the 20th century.
+This concept was introduced by the philosopher Radhakrishnan in the 20th century.

 Is Pantheism Biblical?

-The Bible teachings oppose pantheism as seen in the following points:
+No. The Bible teachings oppose pantheism as seen in the following points:

 2-The Bible teaches that God is omnipresent, that is, He exists everywhere (Jeremiah 23:24; Proverbs 15: 3; 1 Kings 8:27).
 But the concept of pantheism is not equal to the concept of omnipresence of God.
 There is a clear difference between saying that God is present everywhere in everything and saying that God is everything.